If anyone gets this error having the forum in a subfolder like blabla.com/forum:forumcategories Not Found

 - Flexibility moving forward.
 For e.g. you want a daemon to manage NodeBB's outgoing mail queue - and perhaps that daemon also comes in handy for other duties like emailing various reports or alerts to administrators.

 - You have a Postfix Null Client configured as outlined in the Postfix Standard Configuration Readme.

-- You have NodeBB configured to utilize such as depicted in my screenshot above.
+- You have NodeBB configured to utilize such as depicted in my screenshot in my prior article linked above.

 I've mentioned this can get complex in a hurry.
 Let's see if we give it a little K.I.S.S.